 The loops to strap on your stuff are on both boats roughly at the same places: Four at the front and then two at the back of the Rebel 2K and four at the back of the Nomad S1.
 However, the Rebel 2K has one additional loop at the front but on the inside.

-As I said, the Rebel 2K has only two loops at the back, which is bad for tightening a backpack there, the Nomad S1 with its four loops does a better job here.
+The Rebel 2K has only two loops quite far back, which is bad for tightening a backpack there, the Nomad S1 with its four loops does a better job here.
 Anyway, both models have enough space and loops at the front, a hiking backpack can easily be secured there.

 The seat of the Nomad S1 is in the middle of the boat, so you can store stuff behind the seat.
 However, there’s not a lot of space, but a 20L bag fits in there.
 If you have the non-Light version, then the space is limited in height due to the spraydeck.
 A usual trekking backpack is too large for the space behind the seat and has to go to the front.

-I was unsure regarding the stability of the floor.
-Turn out my concerns were unfounded as both boats use a very thick and high quality material (as mentioned above 410D Nylon at the Rebel 2K and 820D at the S1).
+Before trying the boats, I was unsure regarding the stability of the floor.
+Turn out my concerns were unfounded as both boats use a very thick and high quality material of 840D Nylon.

 Spoiler: In the meantime, I bought the normal Nomad S1 and the floor already slipped over some gravel and stones.
 So far, there are no signs of scratches at all.

 Both rented boats smelled slightly like plastic, but not really strong.
 The freshly bought Nomad S1, however, smelled incredibly strong like plastic and it took several months until it was significantly less smelly.
 Unlike the Rebel 2K, the floor is additionally glued, which is the reason for the smell.
 That’s really not nice but let’s face it: The boat consist of 100% plastic, so what did I expect?